Frequently Asked Questions

 How many square feet can one 9oz jar of Odie’s oil cover?
 And the other products?

-Depending on the wood type Odie’s Oil can cover anywhere from 150-220 square feet on most domestic wood.
+Depending on the wood type Odie’s Oil can cover anywhere from 150 to 220 square feet on most domestic wood.
 It is the most efficient finish on the market!

 How long can I let my Odie’s sit on a shelf once opened?